rains1435/sep10-freedom-project/prep/plan.md

 * Add scrollspy component on Navbar.
 * Improve spacing, part alignments **(flex)**, and add fonts.
 For example, the Navbar needs spacing between logo + name and the links **(shown in the wireframe for desktop)**
 * Expand the A-Frame display; add something extra that would make the final presentation much more better for the audience. **Implement some JavaScript?**
+#### Beyond MVP from in-class Feedbacks
+* Design the Navbar more **(Nav-link should look like buttons; probably something to do with scrollspy; highlights the nav-link based on the section it is linked to).**
+* Embed A-Frame scene onto the website instead of linking it separately
+* Add spacing for overlapping words on images, **usually in the info sections.**
+* Revamping the color for some of the sections.
+Make it look simple yet consistent.